jocho-here/mgjo5899.github.io/index.md

 [**SocialmedAI**](https://devpost.com/software/socialmedai-v51gni)
 - MHacks 11 (2018) project
 - Won Clarafai Award
-- SocialmedAI analyzes user's social media account in terms of effectiveness of images and captions to them.
+- SocialmedAI analyzes a user's social media account in terms of effectiveness of images with their captions.
-- It looks at user's posts, analyzes image through the object recognition, analyzes captions and their relationship with the post image, and how all these influenced the popularity in terms of the number of likes and comments.
 - Took the backend part of the project; created Flask server on GCP Compute Engine, used MySQL with SQLAlchemy to cache user data for faster processing, and utilized docker for containerization.
 Provided API endpoints to connect our Python NLP engine with the frontend.

 [**Resume Categorizer**](https://github.com/mgjo5899/resume-categorizer)